zhon/code-retreat/NOTES.md

 - Recursion
 - Lambda

+### Process of Programming
+- thin slice
+- intention revealing
+- short method
+- test coverage
+- tdd

 Activities
 ----------

 ### Basic Activities

-- Ping pong
+- Ping pong *
 - Navigator-driver
-- Paper Design
+- Paper Design *
+- No Computer for 10 minutes

 ### Missing Tool Activities

 Activities which involve removing a tool developers are used to using in order to help them learn how to use other tools more effectively.

-- Mute Pairing
+- Mute Pairing *
 - No Mouse
 - Text editor only
 - Paper only